 Sustainability Course Evaluation

-As an on-going effort to achieve the Sustainable education goal of ensuring that all students gain a solid understanding of sustainability concepts and graduate with the capacity and commitment to solve problems locally and globally, The Sustainability Education Advisory Group (SEAG) has been conducting analysis annually since 2018 to identify opportunities and gaps in the existing provision of sustainability-relevant courses, providing a basis for the development of sustainability education across Schools and programs.
+As an on-going effort to achieve the Sustainable education goal of ensuring that all students gain a solid understanding of sustainability concepts and graduate with the capacity and commitment to solve problems locally and globally.
+This commitment is evident in the integration of sustainability education throughout the curriculum, with all schools offering relevant courses.
+In addition, the Sustainability Education Advisory Group (SEAG) has been conducting analysis annually since 2018 to identify opportunities and gaps in the existing provision of sustainability-relevant courses, providing a basis for the development of sustainability education across Schools and programs.
+Also, HKUST's Sustainability Education Community of Practice (SEC) promotes broader interest in sustainability education through various initiatives.

 Sustainability Course Criteria